NSS-Data-Analytics-Cohort-13/teis-Fakhruddinlodhi/README.md

 * BDI scoring resource.docx: Provides an explanation of scores on the BDI-3
 * BDI3_ScoreReport Sample.pdf: A sample of BDI-3 Score Report used for training
 * TEIS Acronyms and Terms.pdf: A resource document providing abbreviations commonly found in TEIS

+Shannon Pargin - Director
+we offer therapy which starts from birth part c individual sec act (ends at 3)
+	extended service after age 3
+		starts at school (if qualified)
+			if they leave they can't come back ends at age 5 development therapy might be done at home iffp = families

+Measuring child
+idea - we don't use
+	reporting outcome = no
+requeried reporting after exit (at least 6 months of use)
+	children in extended program might be in report twice (if registered on different year - based on 3-5 program)

+Progress categories are required a b c d e

+summary statements (reports) are required
+1 and 2

+kids with BDI what if we change from standard deviations to different type formula

+talk to APS with BDI

+scoring
+mastered = 3
+emerging = 2
+future = 0

+3 fails = stop
+if